fiskaltrust/interface-doc/doc/instore-app/printer-guide/printer.md

 3. In the Printer Settings section, scroll down to find **Printers**.
 4. Select the type of printer you have (Bluetooth, Wi-Fi, or USB).
 5. Choose your printer from the list of available devices.
+6. If you are using a **Wi-Fi/Network Printer**, you will need to manually enter the printer's **IP address** and **port number**:
+    - **IP Address**: Enter the IP address of your network printer (e.g., 192.168.1.100).
+You can find this information in your printer's network settings or by printing a network configuration page.
+    - **Port**: Enter the port number used by your printer (typically 9100 for most network printers, but check your printer's documentation for the correct port).

 ---